pyodide/pyodide/README.md

 **Pyodide** provides transparent conversion of objects between Javascript and Python.
 When used inside a browser, Python has full access to the Web APIs.

-While closely related to the [iodide project](https://iodide.io), a tool for *iterate scientific computing and communication for the web*, Pyodide goes running in a notebook environment.
+While closely related to the [iodide project](https://iodide.io), a tool for *iterate scientific computing and communication for the web*, Pyodide goes beyond running in a notebook environment.
 To maximize the flexibility of the modern web, **Pyodide** may be used standalone in any context where you want to **run Python inside a web browser**.